wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-To send these states to Flutter (from above delegate) you need to add `notifyFlutter` method in the `AppDelegate` class:
+To send these states to Flutter (from above delegate) we need to add `notifyFlutter` method in the `AppDelegate` class:

 ```swift
 func notifyFlutter(state: SdkState) {